prestonwhited/usefulvbscript/README.md

 # usefulvbscript

-VBS files that I have developed for work that do various useful things.
+VBS files that I have developed for work that do useful things.

 <table>
   <th colspan="2" align="left">SCRIPT Update File XLS to XLSX</th>